andreyorst/fzf.kak/README.md

 **fzf.kak** is a plugin for Kakoune editor, that brings integration with fzf tool.
 This plugin is being tested against Kakoune 2018.09.04.

+### Dependencies

+#### tmux
+If you're using tmux make sure, that fzf-tmux script is installed and available.

+#### X11
+Script works with X11 via `termcmd` option, but needs more testing, so think of it as experimental feature for now.

+#### GNU Screen

+GNU Screen is not yet supported.

 ## Installation
-This plugin requires Tmux.
-Support for X11 is planned in the near future.

-Assuming you're using [plug.kak](https://github.com/andreyorst/plug.kak)  plugin manager, add this to your `.kakrc`:
+Recommended way to install is to use [plug.kak](https://github.com/andreyorst/plug.kak)  plugin manager.
+You can install **fzf.kak** by adding this to your `kakrc`:

 ```kak
 plug andreyorst/fzf.kak
 ```

-Reload Kakoune config by and run `:plug-install`.
+Then reload Kakoune config or restart Kakoune and run `:plug-install`.

 Or install this plugin any other preferred way.

 ## Usage